Memphis vs. SMU: Sportsbook promo codes, odds, spread, over/under - January 7

 Memphis vs. SMU Betting Trends

-- Memphis has put together a 6-8-0 record against the spread this season.
+- Memphis has covered six times in 14 chances against the spread this season.

 - In the Tigers' 14 games this season, the combined scoring has gone over the point total nine times.